-Because I’m an overachiever and my daughter is very verbal and showed interest, I started potty training her in April at 22 months old.
-It was actually common for parents of the previous generation to potty train around 18 months!
-For millennial moms, this may seem a bit early because the current trend is training around two years old.
+I started potty training my daughter at 22 months old.
+That may seem early, but it was actually common for parents of the previous generation to potty train around 18 months!
+For millennial moms, the current trend is training around two to three years old.
 Each child is different and although you should wait to see signs of readiness, you should also give it a try when you are ready to put in the work.

 I used the book Oh Crap!
 Potty Training: Everything Modern Parents Need to Know to Do It Once and Do It Right by Jamie Glowacki to daytime potty train my daughter.

 The Oh Crap! method offers two options, you can tackle day and night time potty training in one swoop or you can separate the two.
 Since I don’t like my sleep messed with, I decided to start with daytime potty training.
 This decision was also influenced by my pregnancy.
 I thought that I would tackle nighttime training in December when I would be up with a newborn anyway.
-Although there won’t be a newborn in December, I will still be tackling night time training after Norah transitions to her toddler bed.
+Although there won’t be a newborn in December, I will still be tackling night time training after my daughter transitions to her toddler bed.
+(You can read about how I nighttime trained her at three years old here.)

 The Oh Crap! method starts with getting the child to recognize when they are going to the bathroom.
 There are six stages in the process: